auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 ---

 [MVC](https://en.wikipedia.org/wiki/Model–view–controller) is a well-known concept for those who have been developing software for a reasonable length of time.
-It's an acronym for **Model View Controller**, meaning that your project will be divided in 3 parts: _Model_, representing the entities; _View_, representing the interface with which the user interacts; and _Controller_, responsible for connecting the other two pieces.
+It's an acronym for **Model View Controller**, meaning that your project will be structured in 3 parts: _Model_, representing the entities; _View_, representing the interface with which the user interacts; and _Controller_, responsible for connecting the other two pieces.
 That's how Apple recomends us to organize our iOS projects - which means that everything that is not a View or Model is part of the Controller layer.

 However, you problably know that projects can be highly complex: handling network requests, parsing responses, accessing data models, formatting data for the interface, responding to interface events, and so on.
 You'll end up with enormous Controllers, responsible for all these different things and not reusable at all.
 In other words, MVC is a nightmare for developers in charge of the maintenance of a project.
 But how can we accomplish a better separation of concerns and reusability for iOS projects?